Zhaava/hse-acos-course/docs/part1ca/01_Introduction/git.md

 Using Git and GitHub
 ---

+_NOTE: We will use GitHub and Git to submit some homeworks._

-Reference on Git is available [here](https://git-scm.com/book/en/v2).
+Full reference on Git is available [here](https://git-scm.com/book/en/v2).

 ## Installing Git